wang502/slack-vc/README.md

   - For example: **/vc instagram i**

 ## To test on your machine
-1. Clone the repo
+1. Clone the repo.
 ```
 $git clone https://github.com/wang502/slack-vc
 $cd slack-vc`
 $pip install -r requirement.txt
 $python app.py
 ```
-2. Server is up and running locally, open another terminal:
+2. Server is up and running locally, open another terminal.
 ```
 $curl --data "text=iconfinder i" http://0.0.0.0:5000/
 ```
-3. You will see the message returned
+3. You will see the message returned.